 Can you send out samples?

-You can also click the blue ‘Request a sample’
+Yes.
+You can request samples by clicking the blue ‘Order a sample’

 button which you can find on each profile page for all products that are sold by the metre.